undefeatedzombie/webapi/README.md

     return new ResponseEntity<>(customerService.findCustomerById(id), HttpStatus.OK);
 }
 ```
+The correct way to call this api is send a request: "GET http://target.domain.com/api/customer" for getting all the customers.
+If you want to get a specific customer you could send request: "GET http://target.domain.com/api/customer/id" or "GET http://target.domain.com/api/username/pwd"

 3. Update Customers: takes in a customer object in the request body and save it using SpringData Jpa after find the correct customer in the database.
 ```
 @PutMapping("{id}")